dlete/wk_eos/documentation/installation.md

 * Arista EOS with the cEOS images.
 * Arista containers running in containerlab.

+# Requisites
+* A Windows or Linux operating system to serve as the host server for Docker.

+# Install
 ## Install WSL, ubuntu

 ## Base directory